Fall Arts Performances Bring Thrills and Fright

 On November 14 and 15, Stony Batter Players performed Nutcracker and The Mouse King: A Virtual Family Adventure.
 Arts faculty member and assistant director of the Burgin Center for the Arts Kelly Dowling led an ensemble of 13 students in adapting the original tale for a live production, which was performed live once each day via Zoom.
-A recording of the show will be available on the school’s YouTube channel throughout the holiday season; check back for the link.
+A recording of the show will be available on the school’s YouTube channel throughout the holiday season.

 “While the Nutcracker Ballet is a holiday staple, fewer people know the original short story which features a lot more weird and wacky details about the Nutcracker and his curse,” said Dowling.